cawasser/rccst/webpack.md

 Step 2: Open a command window and navigate to your project root.

-Step 3: Execute the following command to install packages you will need:
+Step 3: Execute the following commands to install packages you will need:
-            npm install --save-dev webpack webpack-cli copy-webpack-plugin imports-loader
+            npm install --save-dev webpack webpack-cli copy-webpack-plugin imports-loader npm install @astrouxds/react

 Step 4: Execute the following command to have shadow-cljs create a file we need:
             npx shadow-cljs compile app